 In addition to the typical river running supplies (see “How to Plan a Multi-Day River Trip”), the following gear will be essential or handy for running the San Juan:

 • Drinking water for the entire trip (one gallon per person/per day is recommended): the San Juan has literally tons of sediment, so it will tax even the stoutest water filter.
+(Check out our post on how to carry water—and how much to carry—for hot desert trips.)

 • Sun protection: It’s hot down in San Juan country, so bring sun-protection clothes, hats, and sunscreen.
+(Check out our guide to the best sun protection clothing and sunscreen.)

 • Bug spray: Standing water near some of the campsites can create mosquito havens.